Shivangx01b/shivangx01b.github.io/_posts/2023-09-20-logistic-regression.md

     - Similarly, $y_2$ and $y_3$ are approximately similar in values and they return similar probabilities.

-!!! bug "Softmax versus Soft(arg)max"
+**Note "Softmax versus Soft(arg)max"**

 Do you know many researchers and anyone in deep learning in general use the term softmax when it should be soft(arg)max.

 This is because soft(arg)max returns the probability distribution over K classes, a vector.

 However, softmax only returns the max!
 This means you will be getting a scalar value versus a probability distribution.

 According to my friend, Alfredo Canziani (postdoc in NYU under Yann Lecun), it was actually a mistake made in the original paper previously but it was too late because the term softmax was adopted.
 Full credits to him for this tip.

 #### Cross Entropy Function D() for 2 Class
 - Take note that here, $S$ is our softmax outputs and $L$ are our labels